builders-garden/drift-widgets-privy-playground/README.md

 # Drift Widget Playground

-This project is a Next.js application that demonstrates the integration of Drift Widgets, specifically the Drift Offramp widget, along with Rainbow Kit for wallet connection.
+This project is a Next.js application that demonstrates the integration of Drift Widgets, specifically the Drift Offramp widget, along with Privy for wallet connection and authentication.

 ## Features

 - Drift Offramp widget integration
-- Rainbow Kit wallet connection
+- Privy authentication and wallet connection
 - Responsive design with Tailwind CSS and NextUI
 - Support for Base and Base Sepolia networks